 After gold, silver is the precious metal that is used as an investment the most.
 Besides the investment value, silver has many specific characteristics that determine its broad industrial applicability.
 This is the reason why the price of silver is mostly determined by industrial rather than investment demand.

-As an investment, in addition to diversifying investment portfolios, buying silver acts as a hedge against inflation and protects savings against economic and financial crises and uncertainty situations.
+As an investment, in addition to diversifying investment portfolios, buying silver acts as a hedge against inflation and protects savings against economic and financial crises and uncertain situations.